vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

 1. Get the token from the response.
 1. Put the token in the header for future calls.
 Remove the API key from the header for future calls, because we only needed it for the `auth/token` endpoint.

-After this sequence, the `HttpClient` object is ready to be used with any API call that is within the scope of the initial API key.
+After this sequence, the `HttpClient` object is ready to be used with any API call that is within the scope of the API key.

-## Actual call
+## Actual API call

-For the actual call, we reuse the client object.
+For the actual API call, we reuse the client object.
 In the following example, we list all boxes that are registered in the Hub by calling the `/public-api/v1/box` endpoint.
-We then loop over the deserialized JSON string
+We then loop over the deserialized JSON string.

 {% highlight cs %}
 response = client.GetAsync(BaseURL + "/public-api/v1/box").Result;